History

 1971

 - The name of the Toronto Y was changed from the Toronto Young Men’s Christian Association to The Young Men’s Christian Association of Metropolitan Toronto.
-The Board on April 8, 1971 approved the change.
+The Board approved the change on April 8, 1971.

 1973

-- The West End Y in 1973 with the assistance of the Laidlaw Foundation, the Department of National Health and Welfare, and the Police Department opened the first “all Black Youth Centre” at 15 Robina Avenue.
+- The West End Y, with the assistance of the Laidlaw Foundation, the Department of National Health and Welfare, and the Police Department, opened the first “all Black Youth Centre” at 15 Robina Avenue.
 It was known as the Harriet Tubman Centre.
-All programs were aimed at Black youth and in particular West Indian immigrant youth.
+All programs were aimed at Black youth and, in particular, West Indian immigrant youth.

 - A Mobile Fitness Centre began operation.
-The Centre’s staff spoke to over 18,000 Torontonians in less than 3 ½ months in 1973.
+The Centre’s staff spoke to over 18,000 Torontonians in less than three and a half months in 1973.

 1975

-- The Scarborough YMCA began a one-year contract with the Scarborough Board of Education to direct a lunchtime program in thirty schools.
+- The Scarborough YMCA began a one-year contract with the Scarborough Board of Education to direct a lunchtime program in 30 schools.

 1926